yannis300307/ESG_Engine/README.md

 }
 ```

-Note that the first layer is behind the player, the third is in front of the player and the second is used for collisions.
+Note that the first layer is behind the player, the third is in front of the player and the second is used for collisions (So every tiles in this layer will have full square collisions).

 You can import the map with the `client.map.load_from_json(json)` function.